KPN-CISO/AttackMatrix/README.md

 - run as a daemon, providing an HTTP JSON API endpoint for querying;
 - run as a standalone script for generating a Python dict of a chosen matrix for use in other software.

-Loaded matrices can be queried through multiple functions and will return a Python dict or JSON object, depending on the runtime variant.
-The following examples assume a 'daemonized' instance:
+The API offers an endpoint where loaded matrices can be queried through multiple functions.
+The API will return a Python dict or JSON object, depending on the runtime variant.
+The following examples assume a 'daemonized' API instance:

 - exploration of the *Enterprise* ATT&CK matrix to find information about the *Actor* *G0005*:
   -  http://.../api/explore/Enterprise/Actors/G0005